Grand Blue Dreaming

-Grand Blue Dreaming, known simply as Grand Blue (ぐらんぶる, Guran Buru), is a Japanese manga series written by Kenji Inoue and illustrated by Kimitake Yoshioka.
-It has been serialized in Kodansha's seinen manga magazine Good!
+Grand Blue Dreaming, also known simply as Grand Blue (ぐらんぶる, Guran Buru), is a Japanese manga series written by Kenji Inoue and illustrated by Kimitake Yoshioka.
+It is serialized in Kodansha's seinen manga magazine Good!
 Afternoon since April 2014.
 The manga is published in English by Kodansha USA under the Kodansha Comics imprint.
 An anime television series adaptation by Zero-G aired from July to September 2018.
 A live-action film adaptation was released in August 2020.
 A second anime season by Zero-G and Liber aired from July to September 2025.
-A third season has been announced.
+A third season by Zero-G and Saber Works aired from July to September 2026.
+A fourth season has been announced.

 Plot

 Iori Kitahara looks forward to his new life on the Izu Peninsula as he prepares to start his college life there, staying in a room above his uncle's diving shop "Grand Blue."
 However, he is quickly shocked as he meets the local Diving Club, a group full of buff men who spend more time drinking, partying, and stripping naked than actually diving.
 Despite his attempts to distance himself from the group, Iori gets quickly swept up in their antics, while his cousins try to show him the wonders of diving into the ocean and sea.